-USS America Conducts Flight Operations WIth VMFA 121
+USS America Conducts Flight Operations With VMFA 121

-PHILIPPINE SEA (January 20, 2024) Sailors assigned to the forward-deployed amphibious assault carrier USS America (LHA 6), observe as an AH-1Z Viper attack helicopter from Marine Fighter Attack Squadron (VMFA) 121, lands on the ship’s flight deck, while sailing in the Philippine Sea, January 20.
+EAST CHINA SEA (January 17, 2024) An F-35B Lightning II aircraft from the Marine Fighter Attack Squadron (VMFA) 121, lands on the flight deck of the forward-deployed amphibious assault carrier USS America (LHA 6), while sailing in the East China Sea, January 17.
 America, lead ship of the America Amphibious Ready Group, is operating in the U.S. 7th Fleet area of operations.
 U.S. 7th Fleet is the U.S. Navy’s largest forward-deployed numbered fleet, and routinely interacts and operates with allies and partners in preserving a free and open Indo-Pacific region.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Thomas B. Contant)

 |Date Taken: